 They do have one drawback: Although they block early morning and late afternoon rays, they aren’t much help when the sun is higher in the sky.

 Turn your slat-roof pergola into a rainy day shelter with a pergola cover.
 This outdoor fabric can be drawn across the pergola and clipped into place, offering shelter from the rain and protection from the sun.

 Another option is shade cloth, a mesh outdoor fabric that allows a certain percentage of sunlight through — from 10 to 50 percent — but is not waterproof.
 Shade cloth allows you to grow plants underneath the pergola.
 Speaking of plants, pergolas are a perfect structure for growing grapevines and other perennial vines, providing a natural look.

 Awnings may seem like a trip down memory lane — a quaint reminder of Grandma’s outdoor window treatments — but the newer retractable awnings are a different story.
 They offer bright, welcoming colors and designs, as well as ample coverage for patios and decks.
 Moreover, they are easy to operate, either manually or motorized.
 Most attach to a structure such as a house or garage, although freestanding models are also available.

 Although the word “cabana” makes one think of thatched-roof changing rooms on a beach, cabana also refers to portable recreational structures.
 Think of a canopy with a fabric top and floor-to-ceiling side curtains on three sides.
 Cabanas are well suited for shading sectionals, daybeds, and even hot tubs.

 One of the best shade-producing structures is also the most natural: trees.
-No support needed.
-Just plant them and forget them.
+No support is needed, just plant them and forget them.